needle-mirror/com.unity.visualscripting/Documentation~/vs-prefabs.md

 ###Prefab Overrides

-Visual scripting uses a custom serialization engine, [FullSerializer](https://github.com/jacobdufault/fullserializer), rather than Unity's default serialization.
-For this reason, prefabs are handled a little differently.
+Visual scripting uses a custom serialization engine, [FullSerializer](https://github.com/jacobdufault/fullserializer), rather than Unity's default serialization to satisfy it's requirements on nesting, extensibility and coverage.

 Note: When bolding inspector labels and values, the prefab indicates differentiation rather than override.
 For example, an inspector field on a prefab instance is never be bolded if it has the same value as the prefab definition, even if it has overridden this value.